NYPL/lsp_workflows/workflows/scsb_suppressed_locations.md

 ## Hold Requests in SCSB

-The hold request workflow is described in detail in the [NYPL Patron Hold Request Architecture workflow](./patron_hold_request.md) and [diagrammed](https://docs.google.com/presentation/d/1Tmb53yOUett1TLclwkUWa-14EOG9dujAyMdLzXOdOVc/edit#slide=id.g330b256cdf_0_0).
-For the purpose of describing the special case of requests to suppressed locations, here's a distillation of the essential steps:
+The hold request workflow is described in the [NYPL Patron Hold Request Architecture workflow](./patron_hold_request.md) and [diagrammed](https://docs.google.com/presentation/d/1Tmb53yOUett1TLclwkUWa-14EOG9dujAyMdLzXOdOVc/edit#slide=id.g330b256cdf_0_0).
+For the purpose of understanding the special case of requests to suppressed locations, here's a detailed description of what happens when staff request an NYPL item to a suppressed customer code via SCSB UI:

+(Note that everything in the following script also applies to requests made for non-suppressed customer codes except for the final point, 7.
+For suppressed locations, RecapHoldRequestConsumer skips hitting the Sierra API, closing the related job successfully as if a hold was created.
+For non-suppressed locations, RecapHoldRequestConsumer uses the Sierra API to create a hold and closes the related job based on the success of that call.)

 1. SCSB POSTs to our hold-requests endpoint ([HoldRequestService](../index.md#hold-request-service)) data like the following: